 Beyond connecting communities through electricity and broadband, we're committed to being an engaged and invested neighbor.

+Governance

-Our associates are equally invested in our communities.
-Each year, they take time to volunteer, raise funds or contribute other resources to various organizations.
-Governance The Cooperative Difference As an electric cooperative, we're rooted in a guiding foundation shared by cooperatives worldwide.
+The Cooperative Difference

+As an electric cooperative, we're rooted in a guiding foundation shared by cooperatives worldwide.
 We call these the seven cooperative principles.
 We believe that it is by remaining committed to these principles that we are able to deliver to our members and communities that unique and extraspecial level of service that we like to call "The Cooperative Difference."

+Cooperative Principles

-Cooperative Principles Open and Voluntary Membership Membership in a cooperative is open to all people who can reasonably use its services and stand willing to accept the responsibilities of membership, regardless of race, religion, gender or economic circumstances.
+Open and Voluntary Membership Membership in a cooperative is open to all people who can reasonably use its services and stand willing to accept the responsibilities of membership, regardless of race, religion, gender or economic circumstances.